liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/index.md

 ## What are issue statuses and priorities?

-Issues track the work each team needs to get done to progress projects demands and goals.
 Each issue collects and displays the information a team needs to collaborate into a set of fields.
 An issue's status and priority represent important fields describing and reporting on each team's work.
-These set of information give a team at-a-glance information about where the work is in the workflow, how important it is to your project goals, and a description of how the work was completed.
+This set of information gives a team at-a-glance information about where the work is in the workflow, how important it is to your project goals, and a description of how the work was completed.

 ## Issue Statuses